 In the current Information age, further progress of Medical Sciences requires successful integration with Computational and Information Sciences.
 The workshop attempts to attract innovative ways of how such integration can be achieved via Bioinformatics and Biomedical Informatics research, particularly in taking advantage of the new advancements in HPC systems.
 The focus of data analysis and data mining tools in biomedical research highlights the current state of research in the key biomedical research areas such as bioinformatics, medical informatics and biomedical imaging.
 Addressing performance concerns in managing and accessing medical data, while facilitating the ability to integrate and correlate different biomedical databases remains an outstanding problem in biomedical research.
 The amount of available biomedical data continues to grow in an exponential rate; however, the impact of utilizing such resources remains minimal.
 The development of innovative tools in HPC environments to integrate, analyze and mine such data sources is a key step towards achieving large impact levels.

-The workshop focuses on topics related to the utilization of HPC systems and new models of parallel computations in problems related to Biomedical Informatics, along with the use of data integration and data mining tools to support biomedical research and Health Care.
+The workshop focuses on topics related to the utilization of HPC systems and new models of parallel computing and cloud computing in problems related to Biomedical Informatics, along with the use of data integration and data mining tools to support biomedical research and Health Care.

 HPC for the Analysis of Biological Data

 Parallel Algorithms for Bioinformatics Applications